QtnRBT/RESTaurant-API/README.md

 #### Adding a formula

 To create a formula, you need to have at least 2 categories.
-If you don't use the 5 available slots for categories, you still need to fill in the rest with **null**.
+If you don't use the 5 available slots for categories, you still need to fill in the rest with a **null** value.

 Let's add our first formula which will be **Little formula**, including **Starters** and **Pizzas** categories.
 To do this, we need to make a POST request on the `/items` route.
 You can use the POST requests included in the Postman collection to start.